Latedog/LostArts/Changelog/Dungeon__June_2020.md

 - Implemented Rat enemy
 - Certain enemies had their weapons removed since they shouldn't technically be wielding one.
 Added hasWeapon() checking function as a result for monster attacks.

+6/21:

+- Implemented Toad enemy
+- Added PoisonPuddle trap that Toads can create
+- Modified moveMonsterRandomly to also check for the player.
+If the player is invisible, it prevents monsters from overlapping on top of the player.